trevorpfiz/BioxML-allergen-epitopes/README.md

 ## Goals

-1. Design an oral, T-cell epitope-based vaccine in silico for a target allergen
+1. Advance B-cell and T-cell epitope prediction through a web platform powered by ESM-3
-2. Refine and detail our in silico pipeline to empower allergy vaccine research
+2. Refine and detail the platform to empower allergy vaccine research

 ## Overview